tmfg/digitraffic/pages/ohjeita-en.md

 If the information listed below is in order, we are able to identify the API user in question and to notify the application developer or administrator.

+### Digitraffic-User

+The Digitraffic-User header should include an identifiable user party and/or application.
+Below you can find examples.

+`Digitraffic-User: TMFG`
+`Digitraffic-User: Liikennetilanne`
+`Digitraffic-User: TMFG/Liikennetilanne`

 ### User-Agent

-The User-Agent header should be in accordance with [RFC-7231 5.5.3](https://tools.ietf.org/html/rfc7231#section-5.5.3) including at least the name and version of the application.
+If it is possible to set the User-Agent header in the application, it should be in accordance with [RFC-7231 5.5.3](https://tools.ietf.org/html/rfc7231#section-5.5.3) including at least the name and version of the application.
 Below you can find examples.

 `User-Agent: <application>/<version>`
-`User-Agent: Digitraffic Map/0.1`
+`User-Agent: Liikennetilanne/1.0`

-### Digitraffic-User

-The Digitraffic-User header should include an identifiable user party.
-Below you can find examples.

-`Digitraffic-User: <party>`
-`Digitraffic-User: TMFG`
--->

 # Cache
 __Q__: Why do APIs often return the same response?